cheeheng/tp/docs/UserGuide.md

 Plannit will be the **go-to platform** for them to access all modules links and information without needing to tediously navigate through multiple websites.

+Plannit allows tracking of tasks by module.
+Students can now prioritize their tasks without worrying about unintentionally forgetting their tasks.

 Plannit allows tracking of student contacts by module.
 Students do not have to worry about forgetting which friend takes which module.